-Centennial College – A-Block Expansion Building
+Centennial College – A-Building Expansion

-Embody the past.
-Embrace the future.
+Embody the Past.
+Embrace the Future.

 Education